telefonicaid/iotagent-node-lib/doc/installationguide.md

         }
 ```

- * If you want to use NGSIv2 (only sending updates for active attributes):
+ * If you want to use NGSIv2 (sending updates for active attributes and NGISv2-based registration):

 ```javascript
   {